complexorganizations/git-commits-generator/.github/readme.md

 ---
 ### Q&A

-Why do i have to manually push the commits?
+Why do I have to push the commits manually?
-- Git limits the ammounts of push you can do per day, so this is left up to the user.
+- Git restricts the push quantities, so this is left for the user to push manually.

+Can this be used to launch a Git DDoS attack?
+- I'm not sure, and it's not meant for that, so don't do it, please.

 ---
 ### Author